 What is ceftazidime injection?

-Ceftazidime is in a group of drugs called cephalosporin (SEF a low spor in) antibiotics.
+Ceftazidime is a cephalosporin (SEF a low spor in) antibiotic.
 It works by fighting bacteria in your body.

 Ceftazidime injection is used to treat many kinds of bacterial infections, including severe or life-threatening forms.